Jump to content

 • In-Game Bonus: Provides a +2 Misc bonus to a Survival Follow Tracks check when using this item to track down the source of a signal. +1 for each Up Tech done.

-Electronics Detector: (Requires Tech 1) Used to find technology, especially ones that emit signals.
+Electronics Detector: (Requires Tech 1) Used to find technology, especially those that emit signals.
 This is commonly used to find spy equipment.
 It can only find things of the same Tech level or Lower.

 • In-Game Bonus: Provides a +3 Misc bonus to Perception checks when using this item to find electronics in a 30ft by 30ft space. +1 bonus for each Up Tech done starting at Tech 1.